mattbrictson/capistrano-mb/README.md

 # capistrano-fiftyfive

-**Additional recipes for use with Capistrano 3.x to automate installation of a full-stack Rails environment!** No need to mess with Chef, Puppet, etc.
-Several of these recipes are based on the
-[Capistrano Recipes (#337)][cast337] and [Zero-Downtime Deployment (#373)][cast373] episodes of RailsCasts.

-We use these recipes at 55 Minutes to standardize our Rails deployments.
-All recipes are tailored for:
+Capistrano is great for deploying Rails applications, but what about all the prerequisites, like Nginx and PostgreSQL?
+Do you have a firewall configured on your VPS?
+Have you installed the latest OS security updates?
+Is HTTPS working right?

+The capistrano-fiftyfive gem adds a `cap <stage> provision` task to Capistrano that takes care of all that.
+Out of the box, `provision` will:

+* Install the latest `postgresql`, `node.js`, and `nginx` apt packages
+* Install all libraries needed to build Ruby
+* Lock down your VPS using `ufw` (a simple front-end to iptables)
+* Set up `logrotated` for your Rails logs
+* Schedule an automatic daily backup of your Rails database
+* Generate a self-signed SSL certificate if you need one
+* Set up ngnix with the latest SSL practices and integrate it with Unicorn for your Rails app
+* Create the `deployer` user and install an SSH public key
+* Install `rbenv` and use `ruby-build` to compile the version of Ruby required by your app (by inspecting your `.ruby-version` file)
+* And more!

+The gem is named "capistrano-fiftyfive" because it is built first and foremost for serving our deployment needs here at [55 Minutes](http://55minutes.com).
+You'll notice that capistrano-fiftyfive is opinionated and strictly uses the following stack:

 * Ubuntu 12.04 LTS
 * PostgreSQL
 * Unicorn
 * Nginx
 * rbenv

-* delayed_job
-* [Postmark][] for mail delivery
+Not quite to your liking?
+Consider forking the project to meet your needs.

 ## Installation

-Please note that this project requires **Capistrano 3.1** which is a complete rewrite of the Capistrano 2.x you may be used to.
+Please note that this project requires **Capistrano 3.1**, which is a complete rewrite of Capistrano 2.x.
 The two versions are not compatible.

 ### 1. Gemfile

-Add these gems to the development group of your Rails application's Gemfile:
+Add these gems to the development group of your Rails application's Gemfile (version 3.1 of Capistrano hasn't been released yet, so we have to point to `master`):

     group :development do
       gem 'capistrano-bundler', :require => false